huenguyensw/AwesomeProject/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# Support

+If you have any questions or concerns, please don't hesitate contact me via my email: <hue.blue@gmail.com>

+# Contributing

+We welcome contributions from the community.
+If you come across any bugs or have suggestions for improvements, please contact me <hue.blue@gmail.com>